 Pangyo Techno Valley is the type of environment where SMEs and startups can mutually exchange information with high-tech technology research institutes and large, global companies.
 This hub aims to merge different industrial sectors, mostly within information and communications technology, to create new business opportunities and foster the growth of startups.
 Born2Global Center reports that Korea's top 60 startups and the K-Global 300 startups are all located in the Pangyo Startup Campus.

-To further support the growth of startups, the Korean government has started construction on the Pangyo Techno Valley, an addition to the existing complex, and is scheduled to be completed in 2019.
-The extension will be a new community especially for startups and high-tech firms and will consist of sites for private companies, including venture startups, "venture campus" sites for startups, "innovation towns" for companies and research institutes, and government organizations that will provide support for startups, innovative technologies and for arts and other creative industries in the area.
+To further support the growth of startups, the Korean government began constructing an addition to the existing Pangyo Techno Valley complex, which is scheduled to be completed in 2020.
+The extension will foster a new community especially for startups and high-tech firms.
+It will consist of sites for private companies, including venture startups, "venture campus" sites for startups, "innovation towns" for companies and research institutes, and government organizations that provide support for startups as well as innovative technologies, the arts, and other creative industries in the area.